camel-ai/.github/profile/README.md

 <p align="left">
 At CAMEL-AI, we have a simple yet profound belief:

-If AGI exists, it must be a multi-agent system. **Our Mission** is clear: [`Finding the Scaling Laws of Agents`](https://www.camel-ai.org/blogs/mission-at-camel-ai-org-finding-the-scaling-laws-of-agents).
+We believe that scaling up multi-agent systems is a pathway toward AGI. **Our Mission** is clear: [`Finding the Scaling Laws of Agents`](https://www.camel-ai.org/blogs/mission-at-camel-ai-org-finding-the-scaling-laws-of-agents).
 Intelligence emerges from diversity, not a single perfect principle.
 Multi-agent systems naturally follow "divide and conquer" approaches, breaking down complex problems across multiple specialized agents.
 Since 2023, we've been building the first multi-agent framework CAMEL

 **✨ We're focused on 3 dimensions of agent scaling laws:**